Are the tours handicapped accessible?

 Yes, advance group reservations are necessary.
 Individuals may join a tour at the published times without a reservation.

 Tours are approximately 1 hour long.

 Monday through Friday guided tours begin at the information desk located at the west entrance of the Legislative Office Building (first floor by the revolving door).
 Visitors can join a tour in progress in the south lobby of the Capitol.
-Saturday tours (provided April through October) begin at the southwest/Capitol Avenue entrance to the Capitol.

 The maximum is 30 participants per tour and two tours per hour.

 Yes.
 Self-guided booklets for the State Capitol, Legislative Office Building and Capitol Statuary can be found on the brochure racks at the Information and Tours Desk in the Legislative Office Building and at room 101 in the State Capitol (1st floor by the double elevators).

 Yes.
 A small gift shop/newsstand is located on the first floor of the Legislative Office Building.
 It is open Monday-Friday from 7:30 a.m. to 3:50 p.m.
 Capitol souvenirs are also sold from the Information and Tour desk at the west entrance to the LOB.